Frequently Asked Questions

 We do our utmost to ensure that once a resident comes to stay with us, they remain with us regardless of any deterioration in their condition.
 However, if in one of our non-nursing homes a resident deteriorates beyond our ability to offer quality of life then we would arrange a best interests meeting with everybody involved.
 Ultimately, it is the health and well being of our residents which overrides everything else!

-We have an open house and you can visit when you want to
+We have an open house and you can visit as and when you want to.

 Trips out are always welcomed by our residents, whether they are with other residents or just with friends and family.
 We request however that we are informed ahead of time where possible, so that we can ensure there are no missed appointments and any medications required whilst they are out of the home are prepared for you.